noprompt/frak/README.md

 ## How?

 A frak pattern is constructed from a very stupid trie of characters.
-As words are added to it, meta data is stored in it's branches.
+As characters are added to it, meta data is stored in it's branches.
 The meta data contains information such as which branches are terminal and a record of characters which have "visited" the branch.

 During the rendering process frak will prefer branch characters that have "visited" the most.
 In the example above, you will notice the